Financial Modeling Test – Questions & Answers

 - Capacity utilization

 - Product pricing, etc.

 Question #12 – What Are Some Ways to Forecast Costs and Expenses?

 Answer: Cost and expenses can be forecasted based on the following factors:

 - As a percentage of sales

-- Variable costs based on sales, fixed cost based on historical trends and depreciation as a separate item.
+- Variable costs are based on sales, fixed costs based on historical trends, and depreciation as separate items.

-Question #13 – From Where Shall the Historical Data of A Company Be Obtained?
+Question #13 – Where shall a Company’s Historical Data Be Obtained?

 Question #14 – Give a Few Examples of Financial Forecasting Methods.